Skip to main content

 Our Approach

-Creating economic
+Creating economic independence

 AWSAR works with adolescent girls, women, and self-help groups to build vocational skills, financial literacy, and livelihood opportunities that provide lasting economic independence.